fsafe/Capstone/README.md

     }
     image_datasets = {x: DeepLesion(DIR_IN + os.sep + x, GT_FN_DICT[x], data_transforms[x]) for x in ['train', 'val'
                                                                                                       , 'test']}
-The above code snippet first defines a data_transformation dictionary which has 'train', 'val' and 'test' as the key values and an instance of the Compose class with all preprocessing steps as the value for each key.
+The above code snippet first defines a data_transformation dictionary which has 'train', 'val' and 'test' as the key values and an instance of the Compose class (with all preprocessing steps) as the value for each key.
 Similarly the image_dataset is a dictionary with the same keys and the values contain an instance of the DeepLesion class.
-Note that an instance of the Compose class is passed as a parameter to create an instance of the DeepLesion class.
-This instance of the Compose class is stored in the trasnform variable of the DeepLesion class.
+Note that an instance of the Compose class is passed to the 'transform' parameter (third parameter) to create an instance of the DeepLesion class.
+The value of the 'transform' parameter is stored in the 'self.transform' attribute of the DeepLesion class instance.
+This way all the requred transformations which must be done on the dataset are stored in the dataset object.

+torch.utils.data.DataLoader:

+This is an iterator class which provides features such as batching and shuffling.
+Another parameter which is used in the DataLoader class is 'collate_fn' which specifies how the samples will be batched.
+To illustrate how the 'collate_fn' parameter is used in this project let us recall the structure of a sample of the DeepLesion class.
+Each sample is a tuple:

+'image' : torch.tensor ( this is the CT scan slice stored as a Tensor ) 'targets' : A dictionary having keys 'boxes', 'masks', 'labels' and 'image_id'.

+The above tuple is for one sample.
+When the DataLoader uses the defaulf batch collate function it will maintain the same structure.
+In other words the DataLoader iterator will, during each iteration, return a tuple in which the first element is a list of 'image' structures and the second element is a dictionary.
+This dictionary will have the same keys as 'targets'.
+Therefore targets['boxes'] will return a list where each element in the list is itself a list of bounding boxes.
+Similarly targets['masks'] returns a list where each element in the list is itself a list of masks.
+Howevef the strucure of target which is requiored for the maskrcnn_resnet50_fpn is for 'targets' to be a list (not a dictionary) where each elements of this list is a dictionary with keys 'boxes', 'masks', 'labels'.
+To make this conversion a custom batch collate function is unsed (BatchCollator).